jsomers/mindy/README.md

 ## TODOs

+* Rejoining on trump call and having everybody's 5 cards show?
+* Multiple people leaving at the same time, coming back, and not getting into the right empty seat (because of .first call) -- use their session handle instead of an arbitrary id in [empty][...].
 * What if a player changes his handle?
 The match should be keyed to ids, not handles.
-* Rejoining on trump call and having everybody's 5 cards show?
-* Multiple people leaving at the same time, coming back, and not getting into the right empty seat (because of .first call) -- use their session handle instead of an arbitrary id in [empty][...].
 * Making pairs & current players clearer.
 * "Play again" behavior.
 * Deploy.
+* Remodeling along the lines of a Backbone app?
+Think of separation of concerns and small models.
+What does each piece have to know?
 * Clean code that has gotten dirty.
 * Refactor the card code.
 * Routing from / into a random game with people waiting.
 Players get a url to share.
 At 4 the rando joining stops, because the game is in progress.